 Making your health a #1 priority and checking in with yourself on a daily basis is the single most beneficial thing you can do for yourself and those around you.

 We know it’s a challenging habit to build, especially when you’re experiencing pressure from other “urgent” tasks and commitments.
 It’s often in this busy haze that we forget just how important our health is and the impact it can have on our overall quality of life.

-Consider this a reminder to put yourself first — to listen intently to the needs of your mind and body and act accordingly.
+Consider this a reminder to put yourself first—a daily check in and reminder to listen and honour the needs of your mind and body.

 We may not have superpowers, but the habits that contribute to our definition of success are the closest thing we have to it.